Yussef77/Ocean/README.md

 # Oceanware Ocean Library
 The Ocean Library is a cross-platform library that provides API's for WPF, Blazor, Xamarin, UWP, WebApi, Silverlight, and .NET Class Libraries.
 The Ocean Library has builds for .NET Framework, .NET Standard 2.0 and .NET Core 3.0.

-The Ocean Library does not require entities to implement any interfaces or based classes in order to be used in Blazor.
-For XAML based applications, a rich base class is provided that integrates with XAML binding stacks.

 ## Build Status
 |Ocean|[![Build Status](https://dev.azure.com/re-booting/Oceanware.Ocean/_apis/build/status/OceanLibrary.Ocean?branchName=master)](https://dev.azure.com/re-booting/Oceanware.Ocean/_build/latest?definitionId=2&branchName=master) |
 |---|---|